working-group-two/docs.wgtwo.com/docs/sms-receive-how-to.md

 ## grpcurl

+## Receive text SMS
-Listen to SMSes.
-Note that acknowledgment is not covered by this, so messages will be resent.
+Listen to text SMSes.

+Note: this command does not acknowledge SMS, so messages will be resent after some time.
-This will give you fragmented SMSes, so content is not human readable.

 ```shell script
 grpcurl \